 - ABC Jesus Loves Me– Online Bible curriculum for babies and up.
 The family edition is free.

-- Joyful Heart– Curriculum to teach Biblical character traits with lessons and activity ideas.
+- – Curriculum to teach Biblical character traits with lessons and activity ideas.

 - Mater Amabilis – A curriculum based on the Charlotte Mason style for Catholics.

 - Confessions of a Homeschooler- Free Bible printables for kids, as well as character studies.